Toggle: English / Spanish

-The tendon can be inflamed, and the overlying skin may be warm and red.
+The tendon can be inflamed, and the skin over it may be warm and red.

 The goal of treatment is to relieve pain and reduce inflammation.

-Rarely, surgery is needed to physically remove the inflammatory tissue from around the tendon.
+In rare cases, surgery is needed to remove the inflamed tissue from around the tendon.

 Symptoms improve with treatment and rest.
-If the injury is caused by overuse, a change in work habits may be indicated to prevent recurrence of the problem.
+If the injury is caused by overuse, a change in work habits may be needed to prevent the problem from coming back.

 - Long-term inflammation raises the risk of further injury, such as rupture

 When to Contact a Medical Professional

 Call for an appointment with your health care provider if symptoms of tendinitis occur.

 - Avoid repetitive motions and overuse of the arms and legs.